Nippe92/quiz_spel/readme.md

 4. Doublecheck the config.py file that it has both the API and database.
 5. start the app by typing python run.py in the terminal (if there is any issues see "import issues" below what might cause it)
 6. enter the IP adress that pops up in the terminal
-7. make sure that you make an account since the database will be empty.
+7. If you use the app for the first time make sure to create an account.
-8. now you can use the quiz app.
+8. now you can use the quiz app by logging in or creating an account

 ### Config.py:
-In this file you will locate the API and also the secret key to the database.
+In this file you will locate the API and also the config class.

 #### Import issues:
 Please make sure that the config.py file i located in the main map (Quiz_spel)